Active Management Robo-Advisors, the Next Digital Investment Wave

 Active management robo-advisors look slightly different depending on the platform.

-Known for it’s free money and investment management tools, the paid Personal Capital Advisors digital platform is sensitive to changes in the economic climate.
+Known for it’s free money and investment management tools, the paid Empower (formerly Personal Capital) Wealth Management platform is sensitive to changes in the economic climate.

-Personal Capital calls it’s investment management approach dynamic asset allocation.
+Empower calls it’s investment management approach dynamic asset allocation.
 The platform creates your portfolio by incorporating your goals, age, risk tolerance level.
-But unlike passively managed robo-advisors, Personal Capital adjusts your investments when you goals change or the market conditions evolve.
+But unlike passively managed robo-advisors, Empower adjusts your investments when you goals change or the market conditions evolve.

-Every Personal Capital Advisors client receives access to certified financial planner to help with investment and finance related advice.
+Every Empower Advisors client receives access to certified financial planner to help with investment and finance related advice.

 3. Alpha Architect

-Another robo-advisor with active management is Alpha Architect.
-Alpha Architect started out working only with extremely wealthy clients but designed an actively managed robo-advisor in 2016 to help them reach more clients.
+Alpha Architect has a variety of research-based, actively managed investment solutions.
+Although not officially a robo-advisor, the firm does offer active management through ETFs and separately managed accounts, using active rules and research-based investment management.
+A Alpha Architect started out working only with extremely wealthy clients but designed actively managed robo-advisor solutions in 2016 to help them reach more clients.

 In order to keep costs low for these investors, Alpha Architect created a robo-advisor that would play up the strengths of the autonomous, set-it-and-forget-it robo-advisor while simultaneously offering additional human support to complement these strengths.